Daphne Odjig: Style and themes

 Odjig's early works were very realistic in their style, however she later began to experiment with other styles such as expressionism and cubism.
 She developed a style of her own which fused together elements of aboriginal pictographs and First Nations arts with European techniques and styles of the 20th century.
-According to the National Gallery of Canada, "Odjig's work is defined by curving contours, strong outlining, overlapping shapes and an unsurpassed sense of color".
+According to the National Gallery of Canada, "Odjig's work is defined by curving contours, strong outlining, overlapping shapes and an unsurpassed sense of colour".
 Heavily influenced by the work of her grandfather, Odjig attributed this emphasis on curvature in her art to the "rounded edges of her grandfather's carved tombstones."

-In the 1960s Odjig began to paint scenes from Manitoulin legends, and in the 1970s she focused further on her Indian heritage and culture, and the impact of colonialism on her people.
+In the 1960s, Odjig began to paint scenes from Manitoulin legends, and in the 1970s she focused further on her Indian heritage and culture, and the impact of colonialism on her people.
 Among other subjects, she explored mythology, history, and landscapes.
 She also explored erotic themes in some of her paintings; for example, in 1974, Odjig illustrated Tales from the Smokehouse, a collection of traditional First Nations erotica written by Herbert T. Schwarz.
 Other topics she dealt with included human suffering, relationships, culture and the importance of family and kinship.
 Odjig emphasized the contemporary experience of Native Americans in Canada.
 Her late works focused formally on intense color and lyricism, and while her works retained their socio-political power, her art became more "reflective and personal."